JohnMichaelTO/docs.oidc-spa.dev/auto-login.md

 ---
 icon: shield
-description: Enforce authentiaction everywhere on your app
+description: Enforce authentication everywhere in your app.
 ---

 # Auto Login

-If there is no part of your app that can be browsed without being logged which is typically the case for application like dashboards or administration pannel, you can make oidc-spa automatically redirect  users to the login pages when they are not authenticated.
-This is equivalent to wraping your Root component in withLoginEnforced() but is different in the sense that oidc-spa knows that the user will never be "not logged in" so you **don't** have to:
+If your application requires users to be authenticated at all times—such as dashboards or admin panels—you can configure **oidc-spa** to automatically redirect unauthenticated users to the login page.
+This ensures that no part of your app is accessible without authentication.

+This is similar to wrapping your root component with `withLoginEnforced()`, but with a key difference: **oidc-spa assumes the user will never be unauthenticated**.
+This means you **do not need to**:

-* Check `isUserLoggedIn`, it will always be `true`.&#x20;
+- Check `isUserLoggedIn`, as it will always be `true`.
-* (React) Use `useOidc({ assert: "user logged in" })` you know that's the case.
+- (React) Use the assertion `useOidc({ assert: "user logged in" })`, since the user is guaranteed to be logged in.
-* (React) `withLoginEnforced` is not exposed.
+- (React) Use `withLoginEnforced`, it is not exposed in this mode since it is always enforced.

 {% tabs %}
 {% tab title="Vanilla API" %}